 By using PayPal, you can accept payments from different channels like your website, PayPal website, mobile app, and more.
 Additionally, PayPal will also allow you to offer subscriptions to your users that need to be recurring as well as automated.

 Furthermore, PayPal can be a robust solution for a marketplace where multiple parties are involved in the transaction.
 You own the company and there will be buyers and sellers, and PayPal will provide the solution to all.

 Generating invoices is another great option offered by PayPal.
 You can charge your customers for the service you have made and send the invoices to them.
-It’s especially helpful when the price may vary at different time.
+It’s especially helpful when the price may vary at different times.

-What Stripe Offers
+What Stripe offers